khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-reading.md

 ### Context

-Context is information about where the element that follows is being addressed.
+Context is information about where the element that follows it is applied.
 Context can be either a group or component, but never both at the same time — the context is either broad or narrow.
 Design tokens that don't include a context are the most generally applied.

 <img class="gl-display-block gl-mx-auto gl-my-7" src="/img/design-tokens-naming-context.svg" alt="Design tokens naming convention for context, includes group, component, and variant/category" />